-Fund managers: lan Liddle

-- (The underlying Orbis funds are managed by Orbis)
+Ian Liddle Fund managers: (The underlying Orbis funds are managed by Orbis)

-Inception date: 1 March 2010
+1 March 2010 Inception date: Class:

-Class: A

 Fund description

 The Fund invests in a mix of absolute return funds managed by Allan Gray's offshore investment partner, Orbis Investment Management Limited.
 The typical net equity exposure of the Fund is between 0% and 20%.
 The Orbis Optimal SA funds included in the Fund use exchange-traded derivative contracts on stock market indices to reduce net equity exposure.
 In these funds, the market exposure of equity portfolios is effectively replaced with cash-like exposure, plus or minus Orbis' skills in delivering returns above or below the market.
 Returns are likely to be less volatile than those of a foreign equity or balanced fund.
 Although the Fund is fully invested outside South Africa, the units in the Fund are priced and traded daily in rands.
 When considered in rands, returns of this foreign fund are likely to be more volatile than domestic funds with similar equity constraints.